 For non-practitioners, we recommend reading treating the "cause" and not the "symptoms" for more on the overall approach and the importance of the TCM diagnostic system in formulating treatment approaches.

-Within TCM, "leukemia", is potentially related to the following diagnostic patterns - large intestine damp heat, liver and gallbladder damp heat, liver blood deficiency, liver yin deficiency, lung dampness - phlegm heat, spleen and stomach damp heat among many other possibilities and/or layered combinations.
+Within TCM, "leukemia" is potentially related to one or more of the following diagnostic patterns: large intestine damp heat, liver and gallbladder damp heat, liver blood deficiency, liver yin deficiency, lung dampness - phlegm heat, and/or spleen and stomach damp heat.

 Some acupuncture points are considered "empirically" related to a specific condition or diagnostic pattern.
 While this would rarely, if ever, dictate the entire composition of a treatment, the following points should be considered, possibly even more so within the context of acupressure: